ANNUAL POLICY NOTIFICATION

 Affirmative Action and Equal Employment Opportunity Policy:

 The University of Wisconsin Oshkosh is committed to equal opportunity to all individuals regardless of race, color, religion, sex, sexual orientation, gender, and/or gender identity expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability and any other legally protected basis.
 Harassment or discrimination based upon protected status is illegal and will not be tolerated.
 This policy is applicable to employment practices and all programs within the University.
 This commitment to all employment and educational practices includes, but is not limited to recruitment and hiring, training, compensation, benefits, promotions, transfers, terminations, layoffs, access to facilities as well as social and recreational programs.
 The University’s compliance with this statement is the responsibility of all administrators and others whose duties are related to decisions regarding employees.
 Further, the University of Wisconsin Oshkosh is committed to fully participate in the implementation of all applicable federal and state laws, executive orders, rules, regulations and policies.
-For the complete policy, see section GEN 1.2.(1) in the Faculty and Academic Staff Handbook.
-For information on complaint procedures contact the office of Equal Opportunity, Equity and Affirmative Action located in Dempsey Hall 337, (920) 424-1166.
+For the complete policy, see section GEN 1.2.(1) in the Policy Directory.
+For information on complaint procedures contact Human Resources & Workforce Diversity located in Dempsey Hall 337, (920) 424-1166.
 EEO Is the Law Poster

 Policy Prohibiting Harassment, Discrimination and Retaliation:

 All members of the University of Wisconsin Oshkosh community are committed to the Shared Principles to Guide Interactions.
-For complete policy see section GEN 1.2 in the Faculty and Academic Staff Handbook.
+For complete policy see section GEN 1.2 in the Policy Directory.
 To this end discrimination against or harassment of any member of the University community based upon race, color, religion, sex sexual orientation, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability and any other legally protected basis is prohibited by law and undermines the character and purpose of the University.
 Such harassment and or discrimination is illegal and against University Policy and will not be tolerated.
 Retaliation against any individual making a complaint, participating in an investigation or opposing prohibited behavior outlined in this policy is also a violation of University Policy and will not be tolerated.
-The full policy on GEN 1.2(4) Discrimination, Discriminatory Harassment, & Retaliation is found in the Faculty and Academic Staff Handbook.
+The full policy on GEN 1.2(4) Discrimination, Discriminatory Harassment, & Retaliation is found in the Policy Directory.

 Sexual Misconduct Policy:

 The mission of the University of Wisconsin Oshkosh is to provide a teaching, learning, and working environment in which faculty, staff, and students can discover, examine critically, preserve, and transmit the knowledge, wisdom, and values that will improve quality of life for all.
-To promote these institutional values, UW Oshkosh is committed to creating and maintaining a community environment that is free from sexual misconduct, including but not limited to, sexual assault, sexual exploitation, sexual harassment, stalking, and dating and domestic violence.For complete policy see section GEN 1.2(5) Sexual Misconduct Policy in the Faculty and Academic Staff Handbook or visit the Title IX website.
+To promote these institutional values, UW Oshkosh is committed to creating and maintaining a community environment that is free from sexual misconduct, including but not limited to, sexual assault, sexual exploitation, sexual harassment, stalking, and dating and domestic violence.For complete policy see section GEN 1.2(5) Sexual Misconduct Policy in the Policy Directory or visit the Title IX website.

 This policy prohibits acts of sexual misconduct on university property, at university-sanctioned or university-affiliated events, and where off-campus conduct affects a member of the university community.
 The University is committed to educating its community and to promptly and effectively responding to and redressing conduct that violates this policy.
 This policy provides the UW Oshkosh community with information and resources to identify, report, and respond to sexual misconduct including, sexual assault, sexual exploitation, sexual harassment, stalking, and dating and domestic violence.
 These efforts support the overall missions of UW Oshkosh and the UW System.